bbeyene/arduino/README.md

 Learned basics of arduino environment from examples.

-Impemented code for reading from sensors and using shift registers to control 120V components and a solenoid valve fit onto garden hose.

-Receives and transmits info over serial to raspberry pi c++ program written command line executable.
+Wrote program to read from sensors and use shift registers to control 120V components (heater, fan, humidifier, etc) and a solenoid valve on garden hose.
+Receives and transmits over serial to a c++ program running on a raspberry pi.
 Required soldering diode onto valve power source so circuit doesn't fry due to back emf.
-Still completely unsafe.
-Good stopping point.
+Completely unsafe.